 Earning a law degree is a useful step to a legal career, but it comes at a hefty price.
-You may receive less financial backing from family members than you did for your undergrad education.
-Yet a law-school education still requires money for tuition, housing, books and other expenses, such as groceries, phone bills and transportation.
-Even if you work after college and save up for law school, you probably won’t have enough.
-The average single-year private-school tuition in 2013 was $41,985, so a three-year program could run you over $120,000.
-You’ll probably need aid.
-Most law students — 90 percent — borrow funds to finance their legal educations.
+You may receive less financial backing from family members than you did for your undergrad education, yet a law-school education still requires money for tuition, housing, books and other expenses, such as groceries, phone bills and transportation.
+Even if you work after college and save up for law school, it could still be a stretch to pay law school tuition yourself.
+The average single-year private law school tuition in 2018-2019 was over $48,000, so a three-year program could run you nearly $150,000.
+You'll probably need aid.
+Most law students — 90% or so — take out loans to finance their legal educations.

 Knowing a school's Cost of Attendance (COA) is the first step to understanding financial aid for law school.
 Every law school establishes its own COA, which is the total maximum amount you are allowed to receive from financial-aid sources.
 It includes tuition and fees — the fixed costs — as well as allowances for living expenses like rent, food and car insurance.

 Where to Start Your Search for Law School Funding

 As with financing your undergrad education, the FAFSA is the launching point to financial aid for law school.
 Filling out the FAFSA gives you access to, and eligibility for, all kinds of aid — grants and loans from law schools and from federal, state or local governments.
 For example, through the FAFSA you can apply for a federal Stafford Loan to pay for your legal education.

 In addition to the FAFSA, you may find that your law school of choice requires you to complete a supplemental financial-aid application.
 Law students, like undergrads, also may turn to private student loans.
 But tread carefully: Their repayment plans are not as flexible as federal loans and their terms less favorable.
 In general, private loans should be used only as a last resort.

 Law School Applications: Q&A With Michelle Kim Hall